OW-HGR/Debt-and-investment-quarterly/README.md

 ### Step 0: getting the data out of the tabs of the spreadsheets and into CSVs
 The published source is a spreadsheet with a tab each with the balance of debt and for investments at the end of each period.
 Each tab has a table with a row for each each LA, and a column for each of the variables of interest.
 To get this into R we paste each one into a CSV and perform the minimum of manual modification.
 The steps are:
 1. Open each tab in the source publication.
 There are 19 input sheets for debt up to Q2 2019-20.
-2. ctrl+c each table and transpose and paste-as-values into a csv.
+2. Copy each table to the clipboard and transpose and paste-as-values into a csv.
 Transposition puts the names of the LAs as a row and the variables as a column, which is more tractable in R than the other way around.
 3. No other changes

 ### Step 1: load and clean the data